Ron Polk

 Ronald George Polk (born January 12, 1944) is an American professional coach in NCAA Division I college baseball.
 He was a long-time head baseball coach at Mississippi State and is considered to be the "Father of Southeastern Conference Baseball."
 Polk compiled one of the most successful winning records, as a coach, in both MSU and Southeastern Conference history.
 In 31 seasons as an SEC coach he compiled a 1,218–638–2 record.
 His career record stands at 1,373–702–2.
 He currently ranks 9th on the all-time wins list nationally for 10+ year Division I coaches.
 His teams won five SEC championships and five SEC tournament championships.
-His teams participated in the NCAA tournament twenty-three times, and reached the College World Series eight times.
+His teams participated in the NCAA tournament twenty-three times, and reached the College World Series seven times.

 There were 185 players who played under him as a Head Coach, who signed professional baseball contracts, and 23 of these players played in the major leagues.
 He coached 35 All-Americans and 76 All-Southeastern Conference players.
 During his tenure at Mississippi State, Polk had eight players drafted in the first round of the professional baseball draft.
 He is one of only three coaches in college baseball history to coach at three different schools that have played in the College World Series in Omaha, Nebraska.
 Georgia Southern University – 1973; Mississippi State University – 1979, 1981, 1985, 1990, 1997, 2007; University of Georgia – 2001.
 He coached teams that played in Omaha over a period of five decades (nine appearances) including as an assistant coach at the University of Arizona in 1966.